mjt-books/python-book/chapters/chapter-7.md

 - **Memory bandwidth:** Moving half as many bytes per element reduces pressure on memory and interconnects, letting compute units stay busier.
 - **Capacity:** Fitting more of the model and activations on-device cuts down on offloading, recomputation, and checkpoint tricks.

+You can see this even in a toy example.
+Suppose you have a model with ~1B parameters plus optimizer state, and activations that take another few GB during training:

+- In FP32, you might hit the memory limit of a single GPU at a modest batch size.
+- In mixed precision with FP16 activations and optimizer tricks, the same GPU may:
+  - Fit a larger batch size, **or**
+  - Fit a larger model at the same batch size.

+When you scale training out to multiple devices, the same trade-off shows up in your network stack.
+Lower-precision tensors mean:

+- Less data to all-reduce across devices.
+- Faster parameter synchronization.
+- More room to overlap communication and compute.

 The catch is numerical behavior.
 Fewer bits means:

 - Coarser spacing between representable numbers (less mantissa precision).